 We believe it is important that our first home has a family-feel and that we create an inclusive culture, so you will need to be a good listener and an active participant.
 We are looking for people who are kind and caring, honest and reliable, and can be good advocates and role models for our children.
 You will be responsible for safeguarding young people and put their safety and wellbeing first.
 You will need to find the balance between being warm, friendly and supportive, while also being professional and acting as a good parent would to hold boundaries and put young people’s best interests first.
 We want people who can bring fun ideas and activities to help better connect and form strong relationships with our young people, and enjoy going out and about in the community to explore new things together.

 All of our children have varying needs, so you will need to be patient, understanding and empathetic to our children, as well as supportive and helpful to your team members.
 Every day in a children’s home is different, and at times, because of different underlying experiences, their behaviour can be challenging.
 You will need to look beyond their behaviour and work out why they might be feeling that way.
 You will need to be resilient and to try again when there are setbacks.
 You will need to be able to adapt your approach depending on the situation, reflect and learn for the next time.

 We are a new home, so we are looking for people who are committed to building up a new home and growing with us over time.

-If this sounds like the kind of role you would be interested in, please register for one of our recruitment events taking place to find out more, by clicking the link below.
-You will be able to apply for the role from mid-December until mid-January.
+If this sounds like the kind of role you would be interested in, we will be holding recruitment events in the first few months of 2021, where you will be able to find out more.